Close

 Sliding folding window

-Also known as a bi-folding window or a continental folding window, sliding folding windows feature a concertina style fold that can open inwards or outwards to completely welcome the outside in.
+Also known as a bi-folding window or a continental folding window, sliding folding windows feature a concertina style fold that can open inwards or outwards similar to a bi-fold door.

 Sliding sash window / vertical sliding window